puppetlabs/puppetdb/documentation/api/meta/v1/server-time.markdown

 The `/server-time` endpoint can be used to retrieve the server time from the PuppetDB server.

 ## `/pdb/meta/v1/server-time`

 This metadata endpoint will return the current time of the clock on the PuppetDB server.
 This can be useful as input to other time-based queries against PuppetDB, to eliminate the possibility of time differences between the clocks on client machines.

 This endpoint does not use any URL parameters or query strings.

-### Response Format
+### Response format

 The response will be in `application/json`, and will return a JSON map with a single key: `server_time`, whose value is an ISO-8601 representation of the